 So, does counting your points on the weight watchers diet still sound like a good idea?

-The best diet for weight loss is one that allows you to consume a variety of real food.
+A natural diet is one that will allows you to consume a variety of real food.

 The best weight loss diets also understand the importance of balance.

-It is okay to eat a Twinkie or a bag of Doritios once in a while, but understand what this means.
+It is okay to eat a Twinkie or a bag of Doritos once in a blue moon, but understand what this means.
 These foods shouldn't make up a staple meal in your diet.

 If we ate like we did before obesity was a problem, we probably wouldn't be seeing the levels of obesity that we see today.

 So how do we implement a weight loss diet?

 The easiest way to balance your diet is to simply add in healthy high-quality foods to your current diet.